Back to Customer Stories

 Sam Rees

-Having an API doesn’t mean applications are ready to be integrated.
-Often, the underlying data itself cannot be joined or reconciled.
-Because information is entered inconsistently – with free text, abbreviations, and varied terminology – it remains incompatible with other datasets.
-Even with technical integration, data stays fragmented, preventing organisations from generating connected insights.
+Major construction technology companies sit on vast reservoirs of data.
+But data entered inconsistently - with free text, abbreviations, and varied terminology - remains incompatible with other datasets.
+Even with technical integration in place, information stays fragmented, preventing organisations from generating the connected insights their products could deliver.

 The challenge